preparation: key to success

 Selecting the right leaders is one of the most important decisions you will make.

 Your core leadership team consists of a Freedom Session Director (or couple) and enough Facilitators to create gender specific small groups of 6-10 participants.

 Once your ministry is established, Facilitators will naturally emerge from your Freedom Session graduates who will serve, on average, two to three years before moving into other areas of ministry.
 Freedom Session will eventually become one of the most effective leadership training engines of your church.

-When launching a new ministry, you will need to recruit your Facilitators carefully because the leaders you choose will communicating the type of people Freedom Session is for.
+When launching a new ministry, you will need to recruit your Facilitators carefully because the leaders you choose will communicate the type of people Freedom Session is for.
 If you want to make Freedom Session a normative aspect of the discipleship journey of your church, then your leadership recruitment must reflect the demographic of your congregation.

 Recruitment strategies will also be included in your Planning Consultation.